Learn more Ilocano vocabulary words and phrases you can use if you're working in the healthcare field.

 Reading is such a good hobby as it travels you to distant places, keeping the imagination alive.
 That magic of instantly transporting you into a different space and time.

 Have you ever wondered how living would be like in the future?
 The type of houses, cars, appliances, watches and other gadgets that would be in use.
 Here's how I think it would be like.

-Myths and legends of plants and flowers are captivating and full of adventure.
-This Filipino legend of the sweet smelling night blooming jasmine is no different.
+This Filipino legend of the sweet smelling cestrum nocturnum known as night blooming jasmine will make you want the plant in your garden.
 Why is the scent of the night blooming jasmine strongest at night?
 Here's why according to this beautiful legend.

 Intelligent and playful, that's how monkeys are.
-And they are so much like 9humans.
-That is because monkeys had been humans before, naughty and playful kids who plays all day long.
+And have you ever wondered why monkeys are so much like humans?
+That is because monkeys were humans before, that is according to this Filipino legend of the first monkeys.

-Did you know that the first crow was a girl with a heavenly voice?
-But she got punished by a fairy.
+Why does the crow caw?
 Know the story of the first crow, an intelligent bird, in this interesting Filipino legend.

-Why do spiders weave and why do spiders have weaving silk?
-This legend might give you the reason why spiders continuously weave their web.
+Why do spiders weave, and why do spiders have weaving silk?
+This legend might explain why spiders continuously weave their webs.

 Ever wonder what the story of corn or maize is?
 Even those soft corn silk were once human hair.
 That is, according to this Philippine legend of the corn.

 Why do fireflies light up or why fireflies glow without even getting burned?
 There is a story that might just have the answer on why or how fireflies only lights up at night.